-The Aphasia United Best Practice Statements are now available in Traditional and Simplified Chinese.
+The Aphasia United Best Practice Statements are now available in Danish and Traditional and Simplified Chinese.

 Aphasia friendly versions of both Traditional and Simplified Chinese are also available!!

 Find them in the Best Practice Recommendations section.